 This statistical application involves determining the similarity of cell populations based on comparing cell shapes.

 Several steps are involved in going from cells to geodesics.
 The process starts with fluorescence microscope images of cell populations.
-These images are then segmented to produce cell boundaries, the cell shapes.
-The segmentation was done using the Canny edge detector by Javier Bernal.
-Finally, the Mathematica ElasticGeodesic package is run to produce the geodesic and its length.
+These images are then segmented to produce cell boundaries.
+Then, a numerical algorithm is used to determine the geodesic distance between the shapes of two boundary contours.

 Lead Organizational Unit:itl